Air India: Financial trouble, merger with Indian and later (2000–2022)

 Air India Airbus A310-300.
 It sold three A300s in March 2009 due to debt.

 In January 2013, Air India cleared some of its debt by selling and leasing back the newly acquired Boeing 787 Dreamliners.
 Also, the airline posted its first positive EBITDA after almost six years.

-Air India joined the Star Alliance in 2014.
-Pictured is Air India Boeing 787 Dreamliner (VT-ANU) in special Star Alliance livery.

 In 2000–01, attempts were made to re-privatise Air India.
 In 2000, Air India introduced services to Shanghai, China.
 On 23 May 2001, the Ministry of Civil Aviation charged Michael Mascarenhas, the then-managing director, with corruption.
 According to the ministry reports, the airline lost approximately ₹570 million because of extra commissions that Mascarenhas sanctioned, and he was later suspended from the airline.
 In May 2004, Air India launched a wholly owned low cost subsidiary called Air-India Express connecting cities in India with the Middle East and Southeast Asia.
 Until 2007, Air India mainly operated on international long-haul routes while Indian Airlines operated on domestic and international short-haul routes.
 In 2007, Air India and Indian Airlines were merged under Air India Limited and the airline took delivery of its first Boeing 777 aircraft.
 The airline was invited to be a part of the Star Alliance in 2007.

 Around 2006, both Air India and Indian Airlines showed signs of financial crisis as combined losses were ₹7.7 billion.
-After the merger, it went up to ₹72 billion by March 2009.
+After the merger of Indian Airlines with Air India in 2007, the losses went up to ₹72 billion by March 2009.
 In July 2009, State Bank of India was appointed to prepare a road map for the recovery of the airline.
 The carrier sold three Airbus A300 and one Boeing 747-300M in March 2009 for $18.75 million to finance the debt.
 By March 2011, Air India had accumulated a debt of ₹426 billion and an operating loss of ₹220 billion, and was seeking ₹429 billion from the government.
 A report by the Comptroller and Auditor General blamed the decision to buy 111 new planes and the ill-timed merger with Indian Airlines for the poor financial situation.
 In August 2011, the invitation to join Star Alliance was suspended as a result of its failure to meet the minimum standards for the membership.
 The government pumped ₹32 billion into Air India in March 2012.